Where to Place Flood Insurance

 NFIP limits ($250K residential, $500K commercial) leave many properties underinsured.
 Private flood markets are growing but vary by state.
 Preferred risk vs. standard risk rating creates pricing confusion for agents.

 The carrier recommendations below aren't theoretical — they come from agents who have actually bound coverage for flood-prone properties and excess flood coverage.
-The most frequently mentioned carriers are Citizens, Foremost, Cincinnati, Wright Flood.
+The most frequently mentioned carriers are Citizens, Foremost, Cincinnati, Wright Flood, Palomar.
 Scroll down for the full list, state-by-state breakdowns, and detailed agent discussions.

 Industry Classification Codes